silviamaggi/smd-com/_posts/2022-03-30-design-digested-27.md

 🔗 <a href="https://www.designweek.co.uk/issues/17-23-january-2022/australian-open-action-audio/">Read the article</a> (on Design Week)

 ## State of California Design System
 The design system is an open source project in its alpha version, created to help digital teams build consistent and accessible websites.
+Check the <a href="https://designsystem.digital.gov/" title="Visit the site">United States Web Design System</a> as well.

 {: .detached}
 🔗 <a href="https://designsystem.webstandards.ca.gov/">Visit the website</a>